 IDP_*variables with the provider you chose.

 AUTHENTICATE_SERVICE_URLto your public application URL.
 (All-in-one mode)

 ..Host('hello.example.org')to your public application URL.

-The only thing left is to define the policies.
+The only thing left is to define the routes.
 There are two ways you can configure Pomerium, using a config file or using environment variables.
 Personally I like to keep my configuration in my compose file.
-That makes it much easier moving and reusing the same compose/configuration file.
+That makes it much easier moving and re-use the same compose/configuration file.

-Below is a simple example of a Pomerium policy.
+Below is a simple example of a Pomerium Route.
 It forwards traffic from

 https://hello.example.org to the docker container

 3000.
 You can find more route examples on their documentation site. (opens new window)

 - from: https://hello.example.org to: http://hello-world:3000 policy: - allow: or: - email: is: email@example.com - domain: is: pomerium.io